Healthdirect Free Australian health advice you can count on.

 Key facts

-• An inguinal hernia is when part of your stomach contents protrudes into your groin through a weakness in the muscles of your lower abdomen.
+• An inguinal hernia is when part of your intestines push into your groin through a weak spot in your lower abdomen muscles.

-• Inguinal hernias are much more common in males than females.
+• Inguinal hernias are most common in males.

-• If the hernia causes part of your bowel to become trapped and cuts the blood supply, this is a medical emergency.
+• If the hernia causes part of your bowel to become trapped and cuts off its blood supply, it is a medical emergency.

-• Surgery is usually recommended to fix the hernia and help prevent complications.
+• Surgery is usually recommended to treat the hernia and help prevent complications.

 What is an inguinal hernia?